-Provider Category Provider Type Title
+Provider Category Provider Type Title Agency DD service provider agency under contract with the DDP.

-Agency DDP qualified service provider.

 Individual An individual who works for a member or a representative of the member self-directing the service with common law authority.

-Service Type: Other Service Service Name: Community Transition Services Agency Provider Type:
+Service Type: Other Service

+Service Name: Community Transition Services

+Provider Category:

+Agency